ihasTaco/GameSpy.py/README.md

  - GameSpy v2 & v3

 # Supported Games
+Unfortunately, there is no central repository for all the games that were supported by GameSpy (and with the closure of GameSpy, most games moved away from using it anyway).
+Nevertheless, I have made an effort to include as many games as possible that have used GameSpy at some point during their lifetime.

-This is not a complete list of supported games, items in this list may not use GameSpy v1 at all (but may use GameSpy v2 or v3)
+Please note that this list is not exhaustive, and some of the items mentioned may not utilize GameSpy v1 at all.
+Instead, they might use GameSpy v2 or v3, or moved to a different protocol entirely.

+To ensure the accuracy of this list, I have personally gone through each entry and attempted to find public servers.
+I have also made an effort to verify if the servers were queryable.
+However, it was a challenging task as finding query ports for certain games proved difficult, and some servers even change their query ports.
+Which means that until I have the time and resources to set up a dedicated server for thoroughly building and testing each game server, this list may remain incomplete.

+I understand that this limitation might be disappointing to some users, and I apologize for any inconvenience caused.
+However, I will continue to update the list regularly as new information becomes available, and I encourage the community to contribute by testing and adding any servers that have not been included.

+Therefore, it is possible that some games on this list, which have not been tested, may no longer function with GameSpy v1.

-If you own or know of a server that has not been tested, please test the script out, and update the server.
-I will greatly appreciate you!
+If you own or are aware of a server that has not been tested, I kindly request you to try out the script and update the list of supported games.
+Your contribution would be greatly appreciated!

+*NOTE:* The script does allow users to query the Rules of the server but, at least with the servers I was able to test, just sent back the server info, so the column has been excluded from this list

 |                  Game                                 |                    App ID                     |     API     |       Tested       |    Server Info     |    Player Info     |       Notes        |
 |-------------------------------------------------------|:---------------------------------------------:|:-----------:|:------------------:|:------------------:|:------------------:|:------------------:|